FSK20119

 You will be monitored and supported throughout your studies and will be encouraged to access the open line of communication established with your Trainer throughout your studies.

-Further details can be found in the 1 Education Student Handbook, or alternatively, contact us for more information.
+Further details can be found in the 1 Education Student Handbook or alternatively, contact us for more information.

 Course Fees and Availability of Course Subsidies

 This program is fully funded for eligible Queensland-based students (no fees payable) via the Foundation Skills program, provided by Queensland Government.
+Eligibility criteria for each student is as follows – the candidate must:

-• not hold, or be already undertaking, a Certificate III or higher level qualification (not applicable for SQW
+• not hold, or be already undertaking, a Certificate III or higher level qualification (not applicable for SQW funded students); be 15 years of age or older and have finished secondary school or left school;

 • be a Queensland resident;